Sh3llcod3/Aircrack-ng/README.md

 Please note, the code is neither efficient or very advanced.
 This likely won't affect usage and while efficiency is very important, functionality is a must.
 As long as it runs with as little bugs as possible, I am satisfied for the time being.

-Additonal note: There used to just be a version called airscript-ng.py and the no colour one.
-However, since I am actively learning python, lots of new elements have been introduced since then.
-Therefore, I have decided to keep the old-stable version and the new (sort of beta) version that I am actively working on.
-What do I mean?
-Well, the old-stable one will still be updated but it may often contain an older build that is known to be stable.
+Additonal note: Since I am actively developing this, lots of new elements have been introduced since then.
+Therefore, I have decided to keep the airscript-old-stable.py version and airscript-ng.py separate.
+This allows me to experiment with new features and release them without causing problems with existing versions.
+I'll keep updating the old stable version, but often it will feature an older build that is known to run stable.
+If you want the latest and greatest, you have to run airscript-ng.py

 ## Upcoming
 - [x] Make a basic python script